Metplastic Breast Cancer #metaplastic #MBC #MpBC Metaplastic BC - This is a post I wrote 8 years ago! Join our MetaplasticBC Group here!

 When I was called into the Seehiem Clinic by my Doctor Paul Stenger, I didn't notice anything tense or strange about him, I just reminded him how busy I was and smiled and asked what my results were.

 He asked me to sit down and I thought to myself, "I haven't got time to sit, I really must go and do some work".
 But like a frustrated actress, I played my role and smiled at the doctor and sat.

 He looked at me and started to talk.
 I received an SMS and my gut reaction was to read it immediately in case it was something big - the journalist me hungered for the scoop and I could hardly hear what he was saying.
 As I made my way inside my bag to find my iPhone - Dr. Stenger said, loudly, "Frau Roberts, are you listening".

 Of course, I wasn't.
 So, I apologised and said, "sorry, I am busy with work and will be flying to Paris in a few days".

 This time we made eye contact and I saw a concerned look in his eyes, "Bena Roberts" he said firmly.
-"I am afraid you have breast cancer the tumor was tested and its an aggressive metaplastic cancer".
+"I am afraid you have breast cancer the tumour was tested and it is an aggressive metaplastic cancer".

 I could feel tears run down my face but I still couldn't believe that he was talking to me.
 I finally spoke and said, "are you sure you haven't made a mistake.
 There were a lot of operations last week.
-Are you sure its me?"
+Are you sure it is me?"